Cjb00000/WarehouseRobotManagementWebApp/README.md

 This MERN (MongoDB, Express, React, Node.js) stack project is designed to manage robots, track delivery times, and monitor the number of packages delivered.
 The application allows users to **Create, Read, Update, and Delete (CRUD)** entries for robots and their associated delivery data.
 This project was developed to explore how data can optimize manufacturing and delivery processes.

-## Motivation

-Build a full stack web development project that could be useful as the data applied to the backend becomes more expansive.
-Data management is vital to operations that involve transporting goods.
-In addition, I am interested in how access to continuous updated data can be used to allow multiple autonomous systems to cooperate better.
-There is no end to the data that could be communicated, and the benefits it can serve to their function.
-This is a small prototype, though that is what I would expand it towards in the future.

 ## Features

 - **CRUD Operations**: Add, edit, update, and delete robot records.